 Lizzie Magie invented the game Monopoly to raise awareness of the dangers of monopolies.
 Game companies didn’t want to buy her game, claiming that it was “too political”- until Charles Darrow came along during the Great Depression.
 He took out a patent on her game and became a millionaire.

 So she developed a board game that she called The Landlord’s Game.
-The main idea of the game was that the more land a player collects in a particular area, the quicker he gains more wealth – at the expense of the other players.
+The game’s main idea was that the more land a player collects in a particular area, the quicker he gains more wealth at the other players’ expense.

 Magie’s friends loved the game, so she tried to sell it to the Parker Brothers, the biggest game manufacturers at the time.
 She approached the Parker Brothers twice, once in 1910 and once in 1924.
 She was turned down both times, with the reason being that the game was “too political.”

-She set up her own game manufacturing company, The Economic Game Co, and started to distribute her game independently.
+She set up her own game manufacturing company, The Economic Game Co, and started to independently distribute her game.
 She sold a version of the game to a Scottish manufacturing company in 1912, and they spread it there.

 The game gained certain popularity despite its lack of commercial distribution.
 Game nights were common in the ’20s and ’30s, particularly among American leftists.